 Maca is a plant native to Peru.
 Although there isn't as much research backing it compared to other superfoods like spirulina, it "contains protein and essential fatty acids," according to O'Connor.
 "It is known for enhancing energy, stamina, memory and physical performance, and it's suggested to improve menopausal symptoms.
 Whether or not these claims are fully substantiated, the having enough protein and essential fatty acids in the daily diet is important for our health and well-being," she says.
 James says that along with energy, "maca can help support the body's ability to adapt to stress.
 It can also improve hormonal balance."
 Its link to testosterone is what boosts energy (and might even "activate sexual arousal").

 This superfood powder is derived from Moringa leaves, a plant native to places like India and Pakistan.
-You might recognize the name since it's found in different cosmetic products for the purpose of increasing skin health (after all, this study shows it's beneficial in skin anti-aging and revitalization).
+You might recognize the name since it's found in different cosmetic products for the purpose of increasing skin health (after all, a 2014 study shows it's beneficial in skin anti-aging and revitalization).
 "The most potent form is from the leaves," says James.
 "There has been some research on its blood sugar lowering properties, and it is believed to increase mental agility and cognition.
 It can also help protect the liver from free-radical damage."